Expansiveness is the Lifeblood of Meditation

 “… whenever I observe the breath, either at the nostrils, in the chest or the rise of the stomach, I get very tense.
 I notice the tenseness in my face and particularly around my eyes.
 In my early days of meditating, I’d just push on with this and didn’t pay it much attention.
 I’d often get very frustrated, but carried on anyway.

 More recently, I’ve noticed that my observation of the breath causes it to change in some way.
 I’m thinking that subconsciously I make it harsher or stronger so that it’s easier to observe.
-I can’t seem to just let the breath arise and allow much mind to ‘rest’ on it.
+I can’t seem to just let the breath arise and allow my mind to ‘rest’ on it.
 It just seems to want to grab the breath and control it in some way.

 This problem has caused me to give up meditation for many years at a time because it was just too stressful and difficult…”